Aqaba Petra And The South, Jordan Travel Guide

 In the souk, polite negotiation is part of the experience.
 Start with a lower offer and work towards a mutually agreeable price.

-While Aqaba is generally liberal, dressing modestly, especially outside tourist resorts and beaches, shows respect for local customs.
+While Aqaba is generally liberal, dressing modestly, especially outside tourist holiday resorts and beaches, demonstrates respect for local customs.

-Always seek permission before photographing individuals, especially women and children.
+Always seek permission before photographing individuals, particularly women and kids.
 Be respectful of local sensitivities.

 Public displays of affection are generally frowned upon.
 Maintain a respectful demeanor in public spaces.